 Aleksandr Solzhenitsyn's March 1917, Book 2, covers three days of the February Revolution when the nation unraveled, leading to the Bolshevik takeover eight months later.
 The action of Book 2 (of four) of March 1917 is set during March 13-15, 1917, the Russian Revolution's turbulent second week.
 The revolution has already won inside the capital, Petrograd.
 News of the revolution flashes across all Russia through the telegraph system of the Ministry of Roads and Railways.
 But this is wartime, and the real power is with the army.
 At Emperor Nikolai II's order, the Supreme Command sends troops to suppress the revolution in Petrograd.
 Meanwhile, victory speeches ring out at Petrograd's Tauride Palace.
 Inside, two parallel power structures emerge: the Provisional Government and the Executive Committee of the Petrograd Soviet of Workers' and Soldiers' Deputies, which sends out its famous "Order No. 1," presaging the destruction of the army.
 The troops sent to suppress the Petrograd revolution are halted by the army's own top commanders.
 The Emperor is detained and abdicates, and his ministers are jailed and sent to the Peter and Paul Fortress.
 This sweeping, historical novel is a must-read for Solzhenitsyn's many fans, as well as those interested in twentieth-century history, Russian history and literature, and military history.
 Contributor Bio Aleksandr Solzhenitsyn (1918-2008), Nobel Prize laureate in literature, was a Soviet political prisoner from 1945 to 1953.
+His The Gulag Archipelago (1973) unmasked Communism and played a critical role in its eventual defeat.
+Solzhenitsyn was exiled to the West in 1974.
 He ultimately published dozens of plays, poems, novels, and works of history, nonfiction, and memoir.
-Marian Schwartz is a prizewinning translator of classic and contemporary Russian literature, including works by Leo Tolstoy, Nina Berberova, Olga Slavnikova, and Leonid Yuzefovich.
+Marian Schwartz is a prizewinning translator of Russian literature.
+She is the principal translator of the works of Nina Berberova, Mikhail Bulgakov, Ivan Goncharov, and others.